 I started doing things to honor Her that weren’t in the traditional Pagan offering palette.
 I devoted myself to learning about love in both the mundane and spiritual realms.
 I reveled in the tiny beautiful moments in my days, thinking of Her and honoring Her as I did so.
 I began paying more attention to the way I dress, and I went out of my way to wear beautiful things that made me feel sexy and empowered.
 I started exploring sensual movement and devotional masturbation.
 I wrote songs and rituals, choreographed dances, and cooked delicious food.
 All in honor of Her.

 It was for me, too, though – because the more I fed the connection between us, the more fantastical life became.
-There were certainly some rough spots (see my Trials by Fire post for a taste of that).
+There were certainly some rough spots (see my Trials by Fire, Spiritual Growing Pains, and Divine Surrender posts for a taste of that).
 Even working with Aphrodite, not everything is rosy-tinted.
 She makes you take a long, hard look at your shit, and sometimes drags you through the mud to do it.
 Why would a Goddess of Love do this?
 Because loving how Aphrodite loves requires great strength – more than you can even imagine.

 She is the unity of tenderness and fortitude, of darkness and light, of pleasure and pain, of ferocity and compassion.
 She requires both your humility and your confidence.
 She makes you work for what you want while She blesses you with magnificent things.
 She is the beauty and the mess: the tangled hair after great sex, the dirty hands from tending a gorgeous garden, the ugly cry of happy tears, and that feeling of love so big that you might explode into a million estatic pieces.